dustytrinkets/docker-node-example/README.md

 # Docker Node Example

-This is a simple example on how to use Docker on a local Node application explained on my article on ['An introduction to Docker'](https://medium.com/mylinkhere).
+This is a simple example on how to use Docker on a local Node application explained on my article on ['A practical introduction to Docker with Node.js'](https://medium.com/).

 ## Prerequisites